mryanivtal/aml_final_project/README.md

 part 2 conatins following parts:
 * gp_vae_for_data_generation folder - gp vae source code adjusted to support data generation flow
 * GP_VAE_Generation - notebook to train gp-vae with limited train set and generate syntetic data
-*
+* timegan_generation - notebook to generate data with TimeGAN
+* timeseries_classification - train classification model and evaluate performance

 # Code Run
 In order to repreduce our reults you should clone this repo to your google drive take the follwing steps: